tuneinsight/lattigo/README.md

 Lattigo is a Go module that implements full-RNS Ring-Learning-With-Errors-based homomorphic-encryption primitives and Multiparty-Homomorphic-Encryption-based secure protocols.
 The library features:

 - Optimized arithmetic for power-of-two cyclotomic rings.
-- Advanced and scheme agnostic implementation of RLWE-based primitives, key-generation, and their multiparty version.
+- Advanced and scheme-agnostic implementation of RLWE-based primitives, key-generation, and their multiparty version.
 - Implementation of the BFV/BGV and CKKS schemes and their multiparty version.
 - Support for RGSW, external product and LMKCDEY blind rotations.
 - A pure Go implementation, enabling cross-platform builds, including WASM compilation for